melonissweet/AIE5-DeployPythonicRAG/README.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+#### Answer #1:

+To generate full response from RAG it ofer incurs a delay of several seconds since user inputs their question.
+It may become more noticeable in complex applications with multiple model calls like RAG.
+Streaming supports generating reponses in real-time as they are being generated which allows for results to be displayed as they are produced.
+Streaming is important as it enhances user experience as users will have live updates and real-time feedback rather than having to deal with latency until the full response is generated.

 ### On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.